kubeflow/website/content/en/docs/pipelines/sdk/sdk-overview.md

   * `list` - Lists recent pipeline runs.
   * `submit` - Submits a pipeline run.

-* `kfp --endpoint <ENDPOINT>` - Specifies the endpoint that the KFP CLI should connect to.
+* `kfp --endpoint <ENDPOINT>` - Specifies the endpoint that the Kubeflow Pipelines CLI should connect to.

 ## Installing the SDK